pwangy/Trainee-Test/notes.md

 add ID and a random rating (1-5) for each obj.
 Math.floor(Math.random() * 5) + 1;

 x 2.
 A method that returns movies from a certain genre. by genre

-x 4.
-A method that returns the movies with the subtitle and thumb properties filtered out. returns array w/out subtitle and thumb
+x 10.
+A method that returns a movie with a certain id (if found).
+    get by ID

 x 5.
 A method that returns the movies sorted by name.
 	sorted alpha by name

+x 4.
+A method that returns the movies with the subtitle and thumb properties filtered out. returns array w/out subtitle and thumb

 x 8.
 A method that prints out movies sorted from bottom rated to top rated.

-x 10.
-A method that returns a movie with a certain id (if found).
-    get by ID

 x 7.
 A method that prints out the three top rated movies.

-item, index

-            // const newMovie = new Movie({
-            //     // movieID: index,
-            //     description: item.description,
-            //     sources: item.sources,
-            //     subtitle: item.subtitle,
-            //     thumb: item.thumb,
-            //     title: item.title,
-            //     genre: item.genre,
-            //     // rating: Math.floor(Math.random() * 5) + 1
-            // })
-            // newMovie.save()